Cannabis & the Integumentary System

 CBD oil is now being used in various hair products.
 It’s a cannabinoid with multiple uses and we’ve found that it can coat the hydro-lipid layer of the hair shaft resulting in silkier hair with less dandruff from the scalp.
 It also provides essential amino acids needed for keratin, the fibrous protein that forms the structure of individual hairs, as well as omega fatty acids which help open hair follicles and promote hair growth.

-It’s important to know that excessive quantities of THC can increase testosterone levels, some evidence notes that increase to be as much as 5%.
-There is a small chance that this increase can cause extra sebum production in the skin, resulting in acne breakouts.
+It’s important to know that excessive quantities of THC may increase testosterone levels, some evidence notes that increase to be as much as 5%.
+There is a small chance that this slight increase can cause extra sebum production in the skin, resulting in acne breakouts.

 The cannabis plant consists of far more than just THC, despite it being a major component that’s been celebrated and also condemned.
 The antioxidants and CBD in cannabis have shown that they can improve skin health, both when it is consumed as well as when used as a topical.
 The best way to keep the integumentary system healthy when consuming cannabis is to simply maintain proper hygiene, and possibly by using some CBD products such as shampoos, soaps, and lotions.
 Consult your physician first before attempting to use it on a problematic skin condition and avoid smoking cannabis by instead eating it or by using it as a topical.